Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 # Create directories for each service

-sudo mkdir -p traefik/{config,dynamic,logs,certs}
+sudo mkdir -p traefik/{dynamic,logs,certs}

 sudo mkdir -p crowdsec/{config,data}